rsolanki87/rock-paper-scissors/README.md

 The purpose of this project is to create a "Rock, Paper, Scissors" type game where the user inputs their choice of "Rock, Paper, or Scissors" and the computer randomly chooses their option.
 The first to five, wins the game.

+Updated the game in which the user's input is done by buttons, instead of typing out their choice or "rock, paper, or scissors."
+Created a stylalized webpage using HTML and CSS.
+Practiced implementing DOM manipulation into the JavaScript code in order to create a fully functioning game.